IMLA’s Aims and Objectives

 In the event of a Director resigning during his/her term of office a ballot of Members will normally be held as soon as possible thereafter to appoint a replacement.
 Directors will have the authority to co-opt a Member or Members to act as a Director(s) until such time as they can seek Member approval at an ExCo meeting and/or hold a ballot.

-IMLA ExCo normally meets five times a year (January, March, May, September and November).
+IMLA ExCo normally meets five times a year.
 Meetings are normally from 10.30am to 12.30pm (with sandwich lunch to follow).
 A schedule of meeting dates for the coming year is circulated to members at the AGM.

 Annual General Meeting

 IMLA will hold an Annual General Meeting in November each year.
 At the AGM the appointments for Chair and fellow Directors are agreed.
-In addition the meeting will consider the annual accounts, agree the annual subscription, discuss and agree any amendments to the Constitution and appoint the auditors.
+In addition the meeting considers the annual accounts, agrees the annual subscription, discusses and agrees any amendments to the Constitution and appoint the auditors for the coming year.

-The financial year for IMLA shall be from July 1st to June 30th and each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year.
+The financial year for IMLA runs from July 1st to June 30th and each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year.

-The membership fee (Full and Associate) will be invoiced for in June of each year and is payable on or before 1st July.
-Members and Associates joining part-way through a year will be invoiced for the pro-rata amount.
+The membership fee (Full and Associate) will be invoiced for in June of each year and is payable on or before 31st July.
+Members and Associates joining part-way through a year will be invoiced for the number of months membership is held until the renewal date.
 Details of the current fees are on the website.
+Where payment has not been received by 31st July, and the member has not been able to offer a satisfactory explanation as to when it may be expected, that member’s membership may be temporarily suspended until payment is received.

 IMLA presents draft financial statements for each year for approval at the AGM.
 The financial statements will be subject to independent financial review by external auditors, who will be appointed each year at the AGM.